Dynamics-of-Language/DyLan/README.md

 at the different developmental stages of the Dynamic Syntax framework.
 All resources include at least the following files:

-1) computational-actions.txt: contains the grammar of the language.
+* _computational-actions.txt_: contains the grammar of the language.
 This is a specification of a set of procedural grammatical rules, in the (meta-)language of Dynamic Syntax.

-2) lexical-actions.txt: contains the lexical actions corresponding to the words of the language as specified in the lexicon (3 below).
+* _lexical-actions.txt_: contains the lexical actions corresponding to the words of the language as specified in the lexicon (3 below).

-3) lexicon.txt: this is a list of words, mapped onto syntactic categories (verb, noun, determiner etc.).
+* _lexicon.txt_: this is a list of words, mapped onto syntactic categories (verb, noun, determiner etc.).

 later resources include also:

-lexical-macros.txt: a set of procedures/macros used by lexical rule specifications in lexical-actions.txt. speech-act-inference-grammar.txt: a set of procedures used to map semantics to speech act specification within a particular domain.
+* _lexical-macros.txt_: a set of procedures/macros used by lexical rule specifications in lexical-actions.txt.

+* _speech-act-inference-grammar.txt_: a set of procedures used to map semantics to speech act specification within a particular domain.

 javadoc